JetBrains/intellij-sdk-docs/topics/products/idea/idea.md

 Configure bundled Kotlin [plugin dependency](plugin_dependencies.md) with plugin ID `org.jetbrains.kotlin`.

-[Kotlin PSI](https://kotlin.github.io/analysis-api/fundamentals.html#kotlin-psi) explains the differences from the IntelliJ IDEA PSI API and introduces the Analysis API as the new recommended way to work with Kotlin code.
+[Kotlin PSI](https://kotlin.github.io/analysis-api/fundamentals.html#kotlin-psi) explains the differences from the IntelliJ IDEA PSI and introduces the Analysis API as the new recommended way to work with Kotlin code.

 See also [UAST](uast.md) on how to support multiple JVM languages, including Kotlin.